Frequently Asked Questions

 How long will it take for me to find out if I am admitted to the program?

-You will be notified by mail of your admission status approximately 1-2 months after the admission deadline.
+You will be notified by email of your admission status approximately 1 month after the admission deadline.

 Is the program admission competitive?